tone-man/tone-man/README.md

                               \__\___/|_| |_|\___|      |_| |_| |_|\__,_|_| |_|

                                 Acolyte of Tux,
-                                      Ascending to the second ring of nvim, decimated bugs in his wake.
+                                      Ascending to the second ring of vim, decimated bugs in his wake.

                                             Merrimack College 24'